 Bridge teacher Andrew Robson has written a nice article on the Rule of Twenty which players use to decide whether to open the bidding: https://www.andrewrobson.co.uk/article/articles/792

-Once you have logged on, select the Solitaire / Bridge Master option and start at the bottom level.
-You will quickly realize it is just the same as Whist, only you get to choose the cards played by both your partner (the ‘dummy’) and yourself.
+Now, log on to BBO and select the Solitaire / Bridge Master option and start at the bottom level.
+You will quickly realize it is just the same as Whist, only you get to get to see the bidding and to choose the cards played by both your partner (the ‘dummy’) and yourself.
 Replay each hand until you master it, then move on to the next, slightly more difficult one.

 Developing Your Skills